converged-computing/ensemble-python/README.md

 - **Ensemble Service**: provides grpc endpoints for one or more ensemble members to communicate with.
 This is an explicit design decision that, for example, would allow deploying one service that is orchestrating multiple things at once.
 - **Rules**: A rule is composed of a trigger and action to take, and this is what drives the ensemble, more akin to a state machine than a traditional workflow DAG because the structure can be unknown at the start.
 For example, you might say "on the start of the ensemble, submit these jobs with label X."
 - **Triggers**: A trigger is part of a rule (described above) and in the configuration file, and can be read as "when this trigger happens, do this action."
 - **Action**: An actual is an operation that is the result of hitting a trigger condition.
-It is typically performed by the queue, and thus must be known to it.
-Example actions include submit, scale-up, scale-down, or terminate.
+One type of action is performed by the queue, and are known to it.
+For example, queue actions include submit, scale-up, scale-down, or terminate.
+Actions are typically called by triggers under rules.
+Actions can be customized, and these are called custom actions.
+- **Plugins**: A plugin is a collection of custom actions that are typically associated with a particular application.
+For example, a plugin for LAMMPS might know how to check LAMMPS output and act on a specific parsing of a result.
+Plugins are used equivalently to custom functions, and can accept arguments.
 - **Metrics** are summary metrics collected for groups of jobs, for customized algorithms.
 To support this, we use online (or streaming) ML algorithms for things like mean, IQR, etc. While there could be a named entity called an algorithm, since it's just a set of rules (triggers and actions) that means we don't need to explicitly define them (yet).
 I can see at some point creating "packaged" rule sets that are called that.

 #### Rules